Easy to grow Russian Sage (Perovskia), Echinacea (Coneflower), Black Eyed Susan (Rudbeckia)

 Overcrowding: When planting your garden, make sure to look at the mature spacing for each plant.
 Many times this means you are planting varieties at least 10” away from one another.
 If you plant varieties too close together, they could fight underneath the surface for room to grow their roots, as well as rot from lack of air circulation through their foliage.

-The good news is, plants are moveable!
+The good news: The good news is, plants are moveable!
 They are also fairly resilient!
 If you’ve planted varieties too deep or in the wrong conditions, we recommend digging up and moving plants in the early spring or late fall, before they’ve grown for the season or after their foliage has turned brown.
 Trial and error is one of the most fun challenges about gardening.

 There are so many gardening gadgets on the market now, many of which you definitely don’t need.
 But as a new gardener, there are a few tools that will make your life much easier.

 So now that you have the basics down, get to work!
-Whether you’re growing a small container herb garden on your balcony or are slowly transforming your yard into pollinator-friendly gardens, the first step is to get your shovel in the dirt.
+Whether you’re growing a small container garden on your balcony or are slowly transforming your yard into pollinator-friendly gardens, the first step is to get your shovel in the dirt.
 The rest will be a lot of fun, sometimes challenging, but overall completely rewarding.